 Bristol Grammar School, meeting with the Head of IT (Pre-development) 1.3.2

-On top of our details discussions with school pupils, we were also granted a 30 minute meeting with “can’t remember her name”, the head of IT at Bristol Grammar School.
+On top of our detailed discussions with school pupils, we were also granted a 30 minute meeting with Amy Finney, the head of IT at Bristol Grammar School.
 Her very informative insights regarding the development of a computer science education game are summarised by three key points.

 The game should be:

-FORGIVING/robust, “if it is too difficult, and too easy to make mistakes they will also lose interest”.
-(Block based scripting like Scratch is very good for this!).
+FORGIVING/robust; “If it is too difficult, and too easy to make mistakes, they will lose interest”.
+(Block-based scripting like Scratch is very good for this!).

-It should be RESPONSIVE have instant results, “if the children don’t see the results of what they’re doing very quickly then they will lose interest”.
-(Avoid having long periods where users have to work on code with nothing else happening).
+It should be RESPONSIVE, ie. have instant results; “If the children don’t see the results of what they’re doing very quickly, then they will lose interest”.
+That is to say, we should avoid having long periods where users have to work on code with nothing else happening.

-It should have DEPTH, users will have all sorts of different skill levels – try to appeal to more than just the most experienced users.
-Make sure the game avoids becoming one-dimensional and has variety in the challenges.
+It should have DEPTH; “Users will have all sorts of different skill levels – try to appeal to more than just the most experienced users”.
+We should thus ensure that the game avoids becoming one-dimensional and has variety in the challenges.

-We were also taken through an introduction to scratch by “can’t remember her name”, which will be detailed in section “…“ (Currently on the Market).
-“Can’t remember her name” emphasised the range of different abilities and skill levels of pupils within the school, in terms of programming.
+We were also taken through an introduction to Scratch by the teacher, which will be detailed in section “…“ (Currently on the Market).
+She emphasised the range of different ability and skill levels of pupils within the school, in terms of programming.
 She also mentioned a large disparity between schools, in terms of the amount of focus that is given to programming and computer science education.

 British Computer Science Education 1.4